My Thoughts on the ICD-11 DRAFT Including Gaming Disorder

 First of all, to clear up any confusion, gaming disorder is NOT an official diagnosis…yet.
 It was proposed to the International Classification of Diseases 11th Revision (ICD-11) which will come out later this year.
 Similarly the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) has Internet Gaming Disorder as a condition for further study.
 (1), (2)

-Also what the heck is a behavioral addiction (or process addiction)?
+What the heck is a behavioral addiction (or process addiction)?

 And does this mean that the mental health and medical community all agree that video gaming is a terrible thing?